-Reliability of data: The values shown in this table come from official life tables.
-It is assumed that, if necessary, the basic data (population and deaths classified by age and sex) have been adjusted for deficiencies before their use in constructing the life tables.
+Reliability of data: The values shown in this table are derived from official complete life tables.
+It is assumed that, if necessary, the basic data (population and deaths classified by age and sex) have been adjusted for deficiencies before their use in constructing the complete life tables.

-Limitations: Life expectancy values are subject to the same qualifications as have been set forth for population statistics in general and death statistics in particular, as discussed in sections 3 and 4, respectively, of the Technical Notes.
+Limitations: The life tables' probabilities of dying are subject to the same qualifications as have been set forth for population statistics in general and death statistics in particular, as discussed in sections 3 and 4, respectively, of the Technical Notes.
 They must be interpreted strictly using the underlying assumption that surviving cohorts are subjected to the same age-specific mortality rates of the period to which the life table refers.

-Earlier data: Life expectancy values at specified ages for each sex have been shown in previous issues of the Demographic Yearbook.
+Earlier data: The life tables' probabilities of dying at specified ages, for each sex, have been shown in previous issues of the Demographic Yearbook.
 For information on specific years covered, the reader should consult the Historical Index.